robinboncoeur/mygitblender/README.md

 # [ Update Log ]
+Update 19-Mar-2018: version 0.5.5.
+FigureShader manages missing double-quotes in csv files.

-Update 18-Mar-2018: version 0.5.5.
+Update 18-Mar-2018: version 0.5.4.
 Added figure and figure-type selection dropdowns.
-Added: FigureShader now displays key trapped error messages in a dialogue instead of the Info panel and on the console.
+Added: FigureShader now displays three trapped error messages (missing path_list.csv, missing image_list.csv or missing image file referenced in image_list.csv, which file is identified by name) in a dialogue instead of the Info panel and on the console.

 Update 08-Jan-2018: version 0.5.0.
 Takes advantage of the Principled Shader for skin.
 Restructured a lot of the code, basing it on what I learned from reading JSulpis' fine example: __https://github.com/jsulpis/blender-addons__